 You should watch your child at all times.
 But sometimes they can move quickly when you are distracted by something else.
 To help keep your child and pet safe, it can be a good idea to keep your pet in a different part of the house.
 You could keep them in a fenced area.
 You can also create a fenced-off area where your child can play.

 Keep pet food and water bowls away from babies and children.
 Babies and young children can drown in a very small amount of water.
 Pet food is a potential choking hazard and a source of infection.

 Teach your child how to interact with a pet

 When your child is able to understand, teach them how to:

 - behave safely around pets

 - respond to danger signs

-But do not expect your child to take on board your safety advice as young children do not understand danger.
+Do not expect your child to take on board your safety advice.
+Young children do not understand danger.
 That is why close adult supervision of your child around pets is important.